An Awakening

 Click Button

-It's typical of Loren to minimize the "whoo!" that was heard, saying she was a little bit nervous, when she was likely feeling as if a herd of wild horses was about to stampede inside her.
-She entered the stage with poise, but her nervousness was immediately evident in both her voice and body language as she stood.
+It's typical of Loren to minimize the "whoo!" she was heard exhaling, saying 'she was a little bit nervous,' when she was likely feeling as if a herd of wild horses was about to stampede inside her.
+She entered the stage with poise, but her nervousness was clearly evident in both her voice and body language as she stood.
 When the judges reacted to the fact that she was the voice of "Never Enough", you could see the rush of emotion in her face.
-I always enjoy the candid shots of people in the audience...the now-informed guy leaning forward in anticipation, the Asian girl, whose expression conveyed everything, and the woman in front of her, who is moved to tears.
+I always enjoy the candid shots of people in the audience...the now-informed guy leaning forward in anticipation, the Asian girl, whose expression conveyed everything, and the woman in front of her, who was moved to tears.
 Those in the audience who already knew of her must have had chill bumps already, knowing what they were about to witness.
 Loren was trying so hard to control her nerves before the music started, constantly shifting her step.
 (Remember the exchange with Michael Buble?)
 It was a frightening moment for her, and it showed in the shakiness of her voice during the opening verse, even coming off the note at one point.
 But you'll notice she collected herself each time, ready for the next note.
-She doesn't take long to gather herself; the vocal flip was impressive, and from that point on, it wasn't nerves affecting her vocals any longer...it was her powerful vocals pushing the nerves aside, as if they were an uninvited guest no longer allowed onstage.
+She doesn't take long to gather herself; the vocal flip was impressive, and from that point on, it wasn't nerves affecting her vocals any longer...it was the power of her voice pushing the nerves aside, as if they were an uninvited guest no longer allowed onstage.
 It was an uninhibited display of pure raw emotion expressed to a live audience instead of a camera, and it just kept building with each new line of verse.
 The audience rose to a standing ovation before she even got to the main chorus.
 Despite it not being her usual flawless delivery, it didn't matter...it was more than enough.
-Any technical aspects that were left in the warmup room were more than offset by the sheer power and emotional impact of what everyone was witnessing.
+Any technical elements that were left in the warmup room were more than offset by the sheer power and emotional impact of what everyone was witnessing.
 The riffs and runs took you up, down, and sideways, and the final crescendo was even graced with a cry.
 It literally hit the audience like shock waves that not only penetrated but surrounded and enveloped.
 It was impossible to describe!
 The close-up shot of Loren's face afterward showed the rush of emotion before the camera quickly cut away to show Simon's applause.
 When it returned to Loren, looking out and up at everyone still standing and applauding, "A Million Dreams" (from the film) fittingly played in the background.
-Thus, excluding wardrobe, these moments must have felt a bit like the actual movie scene to her.
+Thus, excluding wardrobe, these moments must have felt a bit like the actual movie scene, but they belong to her instead.
 Some had known how special this song was to her, and now everyone could clearly see, in her face, what this moment meant.
 She had faced her fear and boldly taken back what was rightfully hers.
 "Never Enough" was her song, and that would be cemented even more firmly in the near future.
 The judges searched for words to describe what they had seen and heard, and Loren's jaw dropped with Simon's confession.
 I still wonder at what point he became aware that he had sent her home fourteen years earlier, during the 2008 "American Idol" auditions.
 The tabloids and media went about their usual half-informed mission to stoke controversy and misconception.
 But Loren would treat it like previous contentious moments, by staying above it all, and simply doing what she does...sing and write songs.

-*When Loren's audition first aired, I was at home in the islands, with no access to British TV, and I was too busy preparing to return to Santa Fe to notice anything that was trending online.
+When Loren's audition first aired, I was at home in the islands, with no access to British TV, and I was too busy preparing to return to Santa Fe to notice anything that was trending online.
 A few weeks later, in New Mexico, I was in my room, about to enjoy dinner.
 The hot food couldn't offset the chill of Santa Fe's 7000 ft elevation, so I got up to close the window while my laptop was connecting to YouTube.
 As I walked back to the table, I saw the thumbnail on the screen.
 The image looked familiar, but it didn't register until I sat down and saw the title.
 I was thoroughly confused by what I was seeing.
 I had attributed the absence of any live performances to the pandemic and assumed her interim song releases and music videos were just preludes to upcoming tour appearances or another TV special.
 It took me a moment to gain some perspective, but that didn't end the confusion....why was she on a talent show again?
 That question was soon answered, but not my puzzlement over the contrast in her demeanor and appearance versus what I had seen in those last few music videos.
 She had presented a different look and persona in each of them, but always appeared to be comfortable and self-assured.
 Here, however, she seemed so uneasy and self-conscious.
 "Slender" seemed to describe her better than "slim," thinking back to her fit state in "Til I Found You" six months earlier.
 Maybe it was the five-inch heels or the nervous stutter that contributed to that impression.
 I suddenly felt I had not been foolish in reaching out, and that everything I had sensed about the anxiety had been real.
 Seeing her so nervous made me nervous, and the emotions and anticipation seen in the close-ups of the audience closely mimicked my own.
 I realized that I hadn't taken a breath in almost a minute.
 I can honestly say that part of me was afraid for her, while another part was expecting something grand.
 I've already described her performance in the section above, so this is simply about my reaction.
 It literally blew me away, the nervous start, her gathering herself, the steady increase of letting go, and the bold finish ... everything about it!
 Seriously, picture me sitting there, dinner getting cold, a grown man with goosebumps, chills running up my spine, wiping tears away with the back of my wrist, and hoping none of the other house guests came knocking, wanting to see.
 I still feel the emotion rush to my head when I watch this clip, having to look away at times if I'm with someone.
 It's rare not to feel that reaction unless I tune out.
 In my case, of course, there was a backstory adding to the emotion, but aside from that, we're shown how a performer can physically affect you with no movie script or story buildup, no dramatized or visually enhanced film scene, no cast support, and no sound editing, but merely their live voice and expression ... it's a gift few possess.
 On the one hand, it was like I was seeing her for the first time; on the other hand, it was like I was seeing a niece or a granddaughter whom I'd watched grow up.
 I try to imagine how her mom, dad, and sisters felt that night, but I'm sure it falls short.
-I'll leave it there, except to say her BGT clip now has more than 87 million views, and I've watched it more times than I can count.
+I'll leave it there, except to say the official BGT clip now has more than 88 million views, and I've watched it more times than I can count.
 I've seen countless reaction videos, some of the best being from just avid music listeners, some from genuinely savvy vocal coaches, and some from the experts and pundits who seem more interested in impressing you with their knowledge.
 I'm often amazed by what flies right past them sometimes.
 However, in this case, most seemed to know this was something special...beyond music and singing.
-As for technique, vocal skill, and control...they will return in abundance for virtually every performance you will see and hear from this point on.
+As for technique, vocal skill, and control...they're present in abundance for virtually every performance you will see and hear from this point on.

 To this observer, it seemed only nerves and anxiety stood in her way.
 But that issue seemed to surface only when two factors were present: a live solo performance and a large audience.
 I'm reminded of my musing about "secretly replacing the camera with live viewers."
 I mean, the issue seems absurd, doesn't it?
 Given her appearances thus far and the artists she has performed with, it's hard to imagine her doubting herself, yet we see it all the time.
 I think of Sia's anxiety before every live appearance, including the years of hiding her face.
 So yeah, anxiety can definitely mess with your mind, regardless of whether it's chronic or acute.
 Loren's guest appearances with Andrea Bocelli's "Believe" U.S. tour were unknown to many at the time, myself included.
-You can watch the performance of "Canta Della Terra" at Madison Square Garden in December 2021, in the clip below.
-I include it here to partly emphasize the date, which is just three months before the London performance that you will watch afterward, but also to emphasize what is accomplished.
+You can watch the performance of "Canto Della Terra" at Madison Square Garden in December 2021, in the clip below.
+I include it here to highlight the date, which is just two months before the London performance that you will watch afterward, but also to emphasize what it represents.
 I can't avoid asking myself ... " If she could overcome the apprehension of singing in operatic voice, before 20,000 knowledgeable listeners, alongside Andrea Bocelli...no less, what could be more daunting than that?"
-It's wonderful that she's allowed to move between operatic voice and her high belt at several points...particularly the amazing drawn-out verse and notes near and at the finish!
-I've seen other vocalists duet that song with him and not be able to finish the note.
-I've also seen him shorten the final note to accommodate the guest artist, so there was every reason for him to reach over and commend her.
+She's allowed to move between operatic voice and her high belt at several points, and does it so smoothly and powerfully that it earned Bocelli's praise.
+Note particularly, the amazing drawn-out verse covering three notes, sustained for over 12 seconds, near the end, and at the finish!
+I've seen other vocalists duet that song with him and drop out well before the finish.
+I've also seen him shorten the final note to accommodate a guest artist, so there was every reason for him to reach over and commend her.
 If I had seen this at the time, I'm certain I would never have reached out to her...I would've felt foolish.
 Yet, when I watched her take the stage in London, taped just two months after this Bocelli concert, the contrast was so great that I was glad I had.
 I had simply offered encouragement and hinted at a different use of breath (unrelated to singing).
 I've no idea if they were seen, but a later comment suggested maybe they were.

 00

 The reason many readers will jump straight to this time period is simply that this is where the "obvious" begins to appear, and it happens rather quickly, relative to all that has come before.
 So, I'll try not to slow the pace unnecessarily.
 Still, a great many details and several events contribute to a full appreciation of what takes place during the next few years.
 Moreover, I will often allude to the real beauty lying within this transformation ... the fact that, despite who she becomes as a performer, she will remain the same person within, meaning that she continues to be a humble and gracious being who cares about others and isn't afraid to show that part of herself.
-Let's return to London and Britain's Got Talent, 2022, to watch this story continue to unfold.
+Let's return to London and Britain's Got Talent, 2022, to watch as this story continues to unfold.

 Click Button